opengeospatial/ELFIE/docs/json-ld/README.md

 - Context files are imported/re-used by creating the context as an array where the first value(s) is the path(s) to the imported context, followed by an object - see [JSON-LD Syntax, Example 29](https://www.w3.org/TR/json-ld-syntax/#the-context).
-- Example files (prefixed 'xample-') always contain a single JSOn object - we are interested in responses that only ever describe a single resource. _ABHR: true?
+- Example files (prefixed 'xample-') always contain a single JSON object - we are interested in responses that only ever describe a single resource. _ABHR: true?
 I can't think of an example where we'd want multiple instances of the same resource._